6. Displacers

 -> "Susan can speak four languages."

-While secondary DISPLACED and PREORDAINED messages are judgements about the unobserved, secondary REGULAR messages are rather more straightforward factual claims (albeit general ones).
+messages are rather more straightforward factual claims (albeit general ones).
 In particular, they do not exhibit the very striking behaviour of the other two with regard to tense, where the time of the outermost condition’s satisfaction reflects the time of the latest evidence that the speaker takes to be bearing on the question of the underlying condition’s satisfaction.
-With secondary REGULAR messages, consequently, it is considerably more obvious that the past tense encodes past time:
+With secondary REGULAR

 PAST (REGULAR Yes1 "often" ( Male "Norman", Do "walk", [ To, Other "work" ] ))